erkan-y/js_landing_page/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
+- See different background images at different times of the day
+- not have to reenter their names and focuses when the page is refreshed.

+### the purpose

+-creating a dynamic landing page.

 ### Screenshot